 Romeo Community Schools has taken up the national challenge; moving to provide all students with more of the advanced skills they need to be successful, productive citizens in college, career, and life.
 It is called the Academies of Romeo.
-The 9th grade students will start the 2018-19 school year in the 9th Grade Academy.
-Academies allow students to choose a thematic course of study, such as engineering, healthcare, or information technology, and learn in a relevant, handson environment with real-world applications.
-Upon entering 10th grade, students will be a part of one of three career academies; Academy of Business, Entrepreneurship, and Innovation; Academy of Design, Engineering, and Manufacturing; and Academy of Health, Human, and Public Services, these career academies will be fully implemented in the 2019-2020 school year.
+For the second year the 9th grade students will start the 2019-2020 school year in the 9th Grade Academy.
+The 10-12th grade students will enter the New High School following their Academy model.
+Academies allow students to choose a thematic course of study, such as engineering, healthcare, or information technology, and learn in a relevant, hands-on environment with real-world applications.
+Upon entering 10th grade, students will be a part of one of three career academies; Academy of Business, Entrepreneurship, and Innovation; Academy of Design, Engineering, and Manufacturing; and Academy of Health, Human, and Public Services, these career academies are fully implemented in the 2019-2020 school year.